 {/call}

-It is possible to use URL query parameters to define parameters in your Soy template by specifying the --unsafe option when starting SoyWeb.
+{/template}With SoyWeb is running, the rendered version of this template can be seen at http://localhost:9811/tasks2.html.--unsafe option when starting SoyWeb.
 This makes it easier to see what your template will look like with different inputs.
-Consider the following Soy file, js/settings.soy, for a settings page that shows a user whether or not he has granted an application access to Facebook:
+Consider the following Soy file, js/settings.soy, for a settings page that shows a user whether or not he has granted an application access to Facebook:{namespace settings}

 /**